Joint stereo 3D object detection and implicit surface reconstruction: Experiments

 \subsection{Experimental settings}

-\textbf{Dataset.} We employ the KITTI object detection benchmark~\cite{geiger2012we} that contains stereo RGB images captured in outdoor scenes.
+\textbf{Dataset and evaluation metrics.} We employ the KITTI object detection benchmark~\cite{geiger2012we} that contains stereo RGB images captured in outdoor scenes.
 The dataset is split into 7,481 training images and 7,518 testing images.
 The training images are further split into the \emph{train} split and the \emph{val} split containing 3,712 and 3,769 images respectively.
-We use the \emph{train} split for training and report results on the \emph{val} split.
-We report the test set results in our SM where both splits are used for training.

-\textbf{Evaluation metrics for 3D object detection.} We conduct the evaluation for the car category by employing the official average precision metrics. \emph{3D Average Precision} ($AP_{3D}$) measures precisions at uniformly sampled recall values where a true positive prediction has 3D \emph{Intersection over Union} (IoU) $>$ 0.7 with the ground truth one. \emph{BEV Average Precision} ($AP_{BEV}$) instead uses 2D IoU $>$ 0.7 as the criterion for true positives where the 3D bounding boxes are projected to the ground plane.
-Each ground truth label is assigned a difficulty level (easy, moderate or hard) depending on its 2D bounding box height, occlusion level and truncation level.
-For consistency with previous works, we report results on the \emph{val} split using 11 recall values (denoted as $@R_{11}$).
+For consistency with prior studies, we use the \emph{train} split for training and report results on the \emph{val} split and the testing images.
+We use the official average precision metrics as well as our newly designed $AP_{MMD}$ and MMDTP.
+As defined in Eq.~\ref{eq:def_aos} in the main text, $AOS$ is used to assess the system performance for joint object detection and orientation estimation. \emph{3D Average Precision} ($AP_{3D}$) measures precisions at the same recall values where a true positive prediction has 3D IoU $>$ 0.7 with the ground truth one. \emph{BEV Average Precision} ($AP_{BEV}$) instead uses 2D IoU $>$ 0.7 as the criterion for true positives where the 3D bounding boxes are projected to the ground plane.
+Each ground truth label is assigned a difficulty level (easy, moderate, or hard) depending on its 2D bounding box height, occlusion level, and truncation level.

-\textbf{Evaluation metrics for shape estimation.} We employ the previously proposed \emph{Minimal Matching Distance} (MMD)\cite{yuan2018pcn, yu2021pointr} metric to evaluate the shape estimation quality for partially observed objects.
-MMD penalizes a shape prediction that is incomplete or deviates from common shapes in a class.
-For a predicted instance PC $\mathcal{P}$, it is defined as the minimal $L_2$ \emph{Chamfer Distance} (CD) between it and a collection of template PCs in ShapeNet~\cite{chang2015shapenet} that has the same class label.
-It is formally expressed as $ MMD(\mathcal{P}) = \min_{\mathcal{G} \in SN} d_{CD}(\mathcal{P}, \mathcal{G}), $ where $SN$ stands for the set of ShapeNet template PCs and $d_{CD}(\mathcal{P}, \mathcal{G})$ is defined as

-During the evaluation, we downloaded 250 ground truth car PCs that were used in \cite{yuan2018pcn, yu2021pointr} for consistency.

-MMD is used for single-instance evaluation while in our case we need to extend it for the object detection scenario.
-Similar to~\cite{caesar2020nuscenes}, we define \emph{True Positive Minimal Matching Distance} (MMDTP) to evaluate MMD for true positive predictions.
-We define MMDTP@$\beta$ as the average MMD of the predicted objects that have 3D IoU $>$ $\beta$ with at least one ground truth object.
-MMDTP focuses on correct predictions and does not penalize the false positive/negative detections, thus we also define $AP_{MMD}$ similar to the official $AOS$ metric in KITTI which is detailed in the appendix.

-\textbf{Implementation details.} The global cost volume $\mathcal{C}^g$ has spatial resolution one-fourth of the input image.
-Its number of disparity levels is also one-fourth of $N_z$.
-The width and height of the stereo RoIs are 224 pixels. $e$ and $N_c$ are set to 2048 and 16384 respectively.
-We train $\mathcal{D}$ and $\mathcal{S}$ separately. $H$ is trained separately from $V$ using synthetic pairs from ShapeNet.
-The training details are included in our SM.